ora0600/confluent-oracle-cdc-connector-demo/README.md

 # Confluent Platform/Apache Kafka CDC Connector for Oracle databases

 Change Data Capturing from Oracle Database (in this project Ora-DB Version 12.2) is the focus.
-We will capture all event from our order management application stored in Oracle Database in real-time into Confluent PlatformApache Kafka.
-From there you can do so much new stuff which incredible.
+We will capture all events from our order management application stored in Oracle Database in real-time into Confluent Platform/Apache Kafka.
+From there you can do so much new stuff which is incredible like move data into new cloud dbs, process in real-time...
 ![Demo Environment](images/demo-environment.png)

 My test environment is a MacBook Pro with MacOs Catalina.